8 Types of Herons in Oklahoma

 They are solitary feeders using their long legs and bill to spot prey like small fish or amphibians from shorelines or shallow pools in wetlands.

-During the breeding season, you can also observe them gathering in colonies in open waters, constructing bulky nests made out of twigs at tree tops or even on the ground.
+During the breeding season, you can also observe them gathering in colonies in open waters and constructing bulky nests made out of twigs at treetops or even on the ground.

-On the underside, their plumage turns yellow during springtime when they pair off with a mate and start reproducing.
+Their plumage turns yellow on the underside during springtime, when they pair off with a mate and start reproducing.

 After egg-laying, female birds continue hunting while males stay close by the nest, defending their territory against intruders such as hawks or other birds trying to steal or attack eggs.